Here are our best tips, to keep all workers safe

 6. Look for innovations that use fewer chemicals.

-Chemicals are most often neater good for your wallet nor your staff or the environment.
-There are a lot of environmentally friendly chemicals on the market and great chemical saving technology.
-Innovations like No Pre-Washing Concept™ from GRANULDISK keep chemical use at a minimum while not compromising with efficient clean results.
+Chemicals are most often neither good for your wallet, nor your staff or the environment.
+There are a lot of environmentally friendly chemicals on the market and great chemical-saving technology.
+Innovations like No Pre-Washing Concept™ from Granuldisk keep chemical use at a minimum while not compromising with efficient clean results.

 7. All staff should know what to do in case of an accident.